dialex/start-testing/docs/toolbox/test-strategy.md

 ## Theory

-The test strategy is defined at the start of the project and can be revisited and reviewed during the duration of that project.
-It's typically created to specify the answers to the five Ws (see [**`W5H`** mnemonic](/toolbox/mnemonics.md)).
+The test strategy is defined at the start of the project and it can be revisited and reviewed during the duration of that project.
+It's typically created to answer the five Ws (see [**`W5H`** mnemonic](/toolbox/mnemonics.md)).

 The strategy is usually driven by the testers, yet it should always include feedback from all team members: